onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`A` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `B` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `a_zero_point` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values or none type `b_zero_point` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values or none type
+`A` | tensor of 8-bit integer values or memref of 8-bit integer values `B` | tensor of 8-bit integer values or memref of 8-bit integer values `a_zero_point` | tensor of 8-bit integer values or memref of 8-bit integer values or none type `b_zero_point` | tensor of 8-bit integer values or memref of 8-bit integer values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`Y` | tensor of 32-bit signless integer values or memref of 32-bit signless integer values
+`Y` | tensor of 32-bit integer values or memref of 32-bit integer values

 ### `onnx.MatMul` (ONNXMatMulOp)